ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

   - Instruction to read a value from Control Table
   - Method of expressing negative number data : This is different for each product, so please refer to the e-manual of the corresponding product
   - Read Instruction does not respond to Broadcast ID(254 (0xFE))

+  **NOTE**: If requesting the response for the excess range of its Control Table, the Status packet will fill [Access Error](#error) in its error field, and return the packet with no parameters.
+  {: .notice}

 ### Packet Parameters